 Setting out on a revamp drive of your home interior design can be an overwhelming experience for many.
-Damaged installations, home improvement designs that turn out to be horrific, budgets overshooting – we have heard it all.
+We have heard it all: damaged installations, home improvement designs that turn out to be horrific, budgets overshooting.

-The first step is obviously to decide which areas of your home you want improvements to, or whether you want to take a deep dive into complete home remodelling.
+The first step is to decide which areas of your home you want improvements to or whether you want to take a deep dive into complete home remodeling.
 You may have specific ideas for specific areas.
 For example:

 - Redo the interior design of the kitchen and dining space.

-- Replace the antique pieces of furniture with contemporary modular home furniture in Pune.
+- Replace antique pieces of furniture with contemporary modular home furniture in Pune.

-- Storage cabinets are another home item that often need our attention.
+- Storage cabinets are another home item that often needs our attention.

-- Boredom often dictates our choices of home décor, especially in places we spend a lot of time, such as our bedrooms.
+- Boredom often dictates our choices of home décor, especially in places we spend much time, such as our bedrooms.

 - Add-on structures or room extensions are another consideration.

-- Simply change the orientation of your setup, although most of us prefer shopping for some new home furniture in Pune and enriching the existing décor.
+- Change the orientation of your setup, although most of us prefer shopping for some new home furniture in Pune and enriching the existing décor.

-- Declutter to bring in an element of freshness to your home.
+- Declutter to bring an element of freshness to your home.

 This is especially important.
-The scope of your project is dictated by your budget.
+Your budget dictates the scope of your project.
 Draw out an estimate of the projected costs.
-If they exceed your expectations, modify your scope accordingly to something less extravagant.
+If they exceed your expectations, modify your scope to something less extravagant.

-In case of a full renovation, you may have to pack up some stuff and vacate your home for the duration of the project.
+In case of a full renovation, you may have to pack up some stuff and vacate your home for the project’s duration.
 Factor in the cost of living outside of your own home.
-Readymade installations are also cheaper than those needing extensive assembly from scratch.
+Ready-made installations are also cheaper than those needing extensive assembly from scratch.

-It is advisable to adopt a per-room strategy so that your furniture and other home items can be shifted according to the room where work is going on.
+It is advisable to adopt a per-room strategy so that your furniture and other home items can be shifted according to the room where work is going.

 Before embarking on interviewing contractors or interior designers, do some research online.
-Read up reviews on relevant platforms and from experts in the field.
-There is plenty of reading materials out there, from magazines on home improvements to whole books on interior decorations and renovations.
+Read reviews on relevant platforms and from experts in the field.
+There are plenty of reading materials, from magazines on home improvements to whole books on interior decorations and renovations.

-Remember, you are not studying to become the expert.
-But, do make yourself aware of the best tools and methods available for such a large-scale endeavour.
+Remember, you are not studying to become an expert.
+But, do make yourself aware of the best tools and methods available for such a large-scale endeavor.
 You will need them to negotiate your terms with the contractor.

 Your contractor or home designer can make or break your dream project.
-There are many modular furniture manufacturers in Pune who offer consultation as well as professional services and get the job done exactly right.
+Many modular furniture manufacturers in Pune offer consultation and professional services to get the job done correctly.
 You can even: